Gertkeno/Gertkeno.github.io/project/adf/10_overview.md

 I'd argue legibility's importance would be aided in this system, but much of our group was not comfortable writing plain text documents.
 A node-graph editor like [Twinery](https://twinery.org/) certainly helps with organizing/linking text, I would've liked to make a node-viewer tool if time permitted.
-Functionality within these files gets difficult to track, but I tried to create rules and warnings to aid.
+Functionality within these files gets difficult to track, so I created plenty of warnings to aid.
-Such as per-file scoping unless explicitly disabled; variables are guaranteed to be set and used within a file, controlling sprawling dependency lists.
+Such as per-file scoping; variables are guaranteed to be set and used within a file, controlling prawling dependency lists.